Dell Curry

 Wardell Stephen Curry Sr. (born June 25, 1964) is an American former professional basketball player.
 He played in the National Basketball Association (NBA) from 1986 until 2002 and retired as the Charlotte Hornets' all-time leader in points (9,839) and three-point field goals made (929).
 Curry currently works as a color commentator, alongside Eric Collins, on Charlotte Hornets television broadcasts.
 He is the father of NBA players Stephen Curry and Seth Curry.

-Early years
+Early life

 Born in Harrisonburg, Virginia, Curry was raised in Grottoes and played high school basketball at Fort Defiance, where he used his coach's barn to practice shooting daily.
 He finished as the all-time leading scorer in school history, and was named a McDonald's All-American in 1982.
 Curry also played baseball, and won state championships in both sports; he was selected by the Texas Rangers in the 1982 Major League Baseball draft.